-Kiwi Crawl offers their standard 5 bar pub crawl every Tuesday to Saturday night.
+Kiwi Crawl offers its standard 5 bar pub crawl every Tuesday to Saturday night.
 They also have a special ice bar crawl on Tuesdays and Saturdays that, you guessed it, visits one of the ice bars in Queenstown.
 They do group parties and even have the option to start your group event with a party cruise on Lake Wakatipu.
-Kiwi Crawl’s standard pub crawl is $25, where the ice crawl is $35.
+Kiwi Crawl’s standard pub crawl is $25, whereas the ice crawl is $35.

-Related read: For another fun tour in Queenstown that involves drinking, check out some of Queenstown’s best wine tours!
+Related Read: For another fun tour in Queenstown that involves drinking, check out some of Queenstown’s best wine tours!

 Important Tips for Partying in Queenstown